Burlingame Exotic Pet Sitter

 Can I board my exotic pet with you instead of in-home sitting?

 Yes.
-Boarding is hosted separately at our founder's San Francisco home — it is not a Peninsula drop-off — but Burlingame clients are very welcome to make the short drive up.
-Boarding runs $75 per night, your pet gets their own room with soothing music, and we ask that you bring their usual enclosure and supplies.
+Boarding happens up in San Francisco, hosted personally by members of our team in their homes, and Burlingame families are very welcome to make the short drive up.
+Boarding runs $125 per night, your pet gets their own room with soothing music, and we ask that you bring their usual enclosure and supplies.
 Details are on the boarding page.

 How much does a Burlingame exotic pet sitter cost?